solana-developers/solana-cookbook/docs/th/guides/retrying-transactions.md

 ## Handling Dropped Transactions

-While RPC nodes will attempt to rebroadcast transactions, the algorithm they employ is generic and often ill-suited for the needs of specific applications.
+While RPC nodes will attempt to rebroadcast transactions, the algorithm they employ is generic และ often ill-suited for the needs of specific applications.
 To prepare for times of network congestion,  นักพัฒนา application should customize their own rebroadcasting logic.

 ### An In-Depth Look at sendTransaction